renan061/aria/README.md

     8. An acquire-value statement can only call `acquire` functions.
         - Ensured by the semantic analysis.

-    9. The scoped value is of type `Unlocked A`.
+    9. The scoped value is of type `A!` (Unlocked A).
+        - Ensured by the semantic analysis.

     10. Monitors in Aria natively provide an acquire-release pair of functions called unlocked.